mitgedanken-Webservices/WSDL-Generator.PHP/README.md

 ```

 ## Usage and options
 See [usage and options](docs/usage-and-options.md) for info on the usage of this package.

 ## Versioning
 This project uses [semantic versioning](http://semver.org/).
-The following constitutes the public API:
+The following constitutes the public API
   * `\Wsdl2PhpGenerator\GeneratorInterface`
   * `\Wsdl2PhpGenerator\ConfigInterface`
   * Generated code